-No County Official, employee, or volunteer shall be permitted or authorized to operate either a County-owned vehicle under any circumstances or a privately-owned vehicle for County related matters unless that person holds a valid driver's license for the class of vehicle he or she is to operate.
+No County Official, employee, or volunteer shall be permitted or authorized to operate either a County-owned vehicle under any circumstances or a privately-owned vehicle for County related matters unless that person holds a valid drivers license for the class of vehicle he or she is to operate.
 If, at any time, the driver loses his or her license due to suspension, revocation, expiration, or non-renewal, the driver shall notify his or her respective Department Head and/or Elected Official and shall immediately discontinue use of County-owned vehicles and privately-owned vehicles for County-related matters until the driver's license is reinstated and the other provisions of this Policy are satisfied.
-Drivers License history will be ran annually for verification of status.